Engineering & Technology Diploma Level 3

 Theory lessons in Health & Safety and Quality topics prepare you thoroughly for your online multiple choice exam; and you will sit this when you feel confident and ready.

-Normally you will be in College for three days per week with any necessary GCSE English or Maths lessons built into these three days.
+Normally you will be in College for three to four days per week with any necessary GCSE English or Maths lessons built into these three days.

 How will I be assessed?